 This piece was published in The Big Issue in January 2009.

-Even in bleakest January, as the wind batters in off the sea, the motley array of makeshift dwellings make demands on your curiosity, if nothing else.
+Even in bleakest January, as the wind batters in off the sea, the makeshift dwellings make demands on your curiosity, if nothing else.
 How did they come to be here?
 Who lives in them?
 Is it possible to get warm inside?

 “I’ve seen all I want to see of the world,” he says, surveying his little home-from-home at the end of the row.
 “This is it for me.
 This is what makes me happy.”

 The huts have a remarkable history.
 Older incarnations of the 45 remaining dwellings were established at Barry in the early 1920s as getaways for soldiers returning from the trenches of the First World War.

 The blessing of benevolent lairds allowed amateur construction to take off in the 1930s.
 Barry was one of several sites to bloom across rural Scotland, as working-class families from towns and cities in the central belt sought fresh air and freedom in the country.